 Elizabeth J. O. Atkinson - Associate Professor; B.S., Creighton University, 1988; Ph.D., University of Arizona, 1995.

-Courses taught: organic chemistry, analytical chemistry, chemical literature, and research methods.
+Courses taught: organic chemistry, analytical chemistry, research methods, and research.

 Dr. Atkinson's principal areas of interest include both analytical and organic chemistry.
 Her current research includes synthesis/characterization of octa-substituted phthalocyanines, decomposition of hazardous compounds using electrified micro-heterogeneous catalysis, and the study of sonoluminescence in aqueous media.